-- by courier, personal delivery, telephone, fax, e-mail, or other electronic method at least two (2) days before the meeting is to take place, excluding the date on which notice is given; or
+- (a) by courier, personal delivery, telephone, fax, e-mail, or another electronic method at least two (2) days before the meeting is to take place, excluding the date on which notice is given; or by

-- by mail at least ten (10) days before the meeting is to take place, excluding the date on which notice is given.
+- (b) mail at least ten (10) days before the meeting is to take place, excluding the date on which notice is given.

 5.05 Meetings by Electronic Conference

-- A Director may participate in a meeting of the Board by means of an electronic or other communication device that permits all participants to communicate adequately with each other during the meeting.
-Any person participating by electronic conference is deemed to be present at that meeting.
+- (a) A Director may participate in a meeting of the Board by means of an electronic or another communication device that permits all participants to communicate adequately with each other during the meeting.
+Any person participating in an electronic conference is deemed to be present at that meeting.
 Any security, confidentiality or other considerations with respect to the conduct of such a meeting shall be as determined by the Board from time to time.